 2. You have met your credit maximum.

-- You will need to request excess credit to enroll in more credits.
+- You will need to request excess credit to enroll in more credits each semester.
+If you have questions about how to request excess credit, please contact your advisor.

-- See the Excess Credit Authorization form which includes a summary of the rules regarding maximum credits permitted.
-See also: information on maximum credits for Honors students.
+- See also: information on maximum credits for Honors students.

 3. A component of the class conflicts with another class currently on your schedule.